Transcendental Meditation: Maharishi effect (1974)

-Author Ted Karam claims that there have been numerous studies on the Maharishi effect including a gathering of over 4,000 people in Washington, D.C. in the summer of 1993.
+Author Ted Karam claims that there have been numerous studies on the Maharishi effect including a gathering of over 4,000 people (just under two thirds of the square root of 1% of the population as of 1974) in Washington, D.C. in the summer of 1993.
 The effect has been examined in 42 scientific studies.
 The TM organisation has linked the fall of the Berlin Wall and a reduction in global terrorism, US inflation and crime rates to the Maharishi effect.
 The Maharishi effect has been endorsed by the former President of Mozambique Joaquim Chissano.

-As the theories proposed by TM practitioners go beyond modern science, the Maharishi effect still lacks a causal basis.
+As the theories proposed by TM practitioners are not scientific, the Maharishi effect still lacks a causal basis.
 Moreover, the evidence has been said to result from cherry-picked data and the credulity of believers.
-Critics, such as James Randi have called this research pseudoscience.
+Critics, such as James Randi, have called this research pseudoscience.
 Randi says that he investigated comments made by former Maharishi International University faculty member Robert Rabinoff in 1978.
 He spoke to the Fairfield Chief of Police who said local crime levels were the same and the regional Agriculture Department who reportedly deemed that farm yields for Jefferson County matched the state average.